fmaste/Haskell/doc/EvaluationStrategies.md

   - Call-by-need:
     - Call-by-name with [memoization](https://en.wikipedia.org/wiki/Memoization), if the function argument is evaluated its value is stored for subsequent uses.
 So the expression is evaluated no more than once.

-Some authors refer to strict evaluation as call-by-value due to the call-by-value binding strategy requiring strict evaluation.
+Most authors refer to strict evaluation as call-by-value due to the call-by-value binding strategy requiring strict evaluation and to call-by-name as non-strict evaluation because it means that arguments are passed unevaluated to the function body, which by popular folklore is the usual Church's lambda calculus strategy.

 ## Confluence